nurainiaguse/Twitter-App/README.md

 -  User can sign in using OAuth login flow
 -  The current signed in user will be persisted across restarts
+-  The current signed in user will be persisted across restarts
+-  In the home timeline, user can view tweet with the user profile picture, username, tweet text, and timestamp.
+-  Retweeting and favoriting should increment the retweet and favorite count.

 ## Video Walkthrough